Nanny Taxes in California

 Los Angeles Paid Sick Leave

-Employees in Los Angeles who work 30 or more days within a year of beginning employment, whether full-time, part-time, or temporary, will earn paid sick leave based upon the number of hours worked.
+Employees in Los Angeles who work 30 or more days within a year of beginning employment, whether full-time, part-time, or temporary, will earn paid sick leave based on the number of hours worked.
 Read more about Los Angeles Paid Sick Leave.

 San Diego Earned Sick Leave